Heat exchanger: A model of a simple heat exchanger

 where $J_i={C_i} {j_i}$ is the "thermal mass flow rate".
 The differential equations governing the heat exchanger may now be written as:

-Note that, since the system is in a steady state, there are no partial derivatives of temperature with respect to time, and since there is no heat transfer along the pipe, there are no second derivatives in x as is found in the heat equation.
+Since the system is in a steady state, there are no partial derivatives of temperature with respect to time, and since there is no heat transfer along the pipe, there are no second derivatives in x as is found in the heat equation.
 These two coupled first-order differential equations may be solved to yield: